Skip to main content

 Q: Does TDS apply to GST as well?

-A: Yes.
-TDS is calculated on the total invoice amount, including GST.
+A: No. TDS is calculated only on the Spur's charges, excluding GST.

 Example: